White Sox vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Charlie Morton (9-6) will take to the mound for the Braves and make his 18th start of the season.
+- The Braves will send Spencer Strider (11-2) to the mound for his 19th start this season.

-- Morton has five starts in a row of five innings or more.
+- Strider will look to finish five or more innings for the sixth start in a row.

-- He has three appearances this season with zero earned runs allowed out of his 17 chances this season.
+- He has four appearances with no earned runs allowed in 18 chances this season.

 |Opponent